wln20/Cheatsheet-Template/README.md

 ### Notice
-+ Choose XeLatex as compiler
++ This template was originally made by former students in THU-EE, for study only.
-+ You will easily get on the way with a brief glance at the demo code in example.tex.
++ Please choose XeLatex as compiler
 + example.tex is your workplace, DO NOT edit the .cls file unless you know what you're doing.